Lentil and Roasted Veggie Salad in a Jar

-Today I wanted to share a salad that is super delicious and nutritious.
-The combination of roasted veggies, fresh greens, and the lemony dressing really makes it vibrant.
+Today I wanted to share a salad that is super delicious and nutrient-packed.
+The combination of roasted veggies, fresh greens, and lemony dressing really makes it vibrant.
 Add the lentils and some quinoa and you have a satisfying lunch that not only appeals to all the senses but also leaves you feeling great.Prep this #vegan #lentil and roasted veggie salad and you will have 4 tasty lunches in a jar ready to go!
 Click To Tweet

-Add the salad to a jar and it’s also a super smart salad, ready for work or school.
+Add the salad to a jar and it’s also a super-smart salad, ready for work or school.
 And, yes, I really think they look cute in jars.
 You could use a classic Mason jar or one of these Weck’s canning jars.
 Admittedly, I don’t pack my salads into jars very often since my office is only a floor above the kitchen.
 (Actually, I’m pretty sure the kitchen is my office these days!)

 And despite my attempts to pack my husband a lunch, it’s definitely not one of my top skills!
 But I’m seriously going to keep trying, and I know it would help to prep it the

 night day (I’m not a night person) before.